netjson/netjson/README.rst

 ==============

 **Definition**: a list of routes of a dynamic routing protocol or statically configured on the device.
 May be contained in a ``DeviceConfiguration`` object.

+**Goals**: show internal information of a routing protocol for monitoring and debugging purposes.

 **Example**: `network-routes.json`_